SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 ### ❔ Exercises

-We are now going to start actually using the cloud.
+We are now going to start using the cloud.

-1. Click on the `Compute Engine` tab in the sidebar on the homepage of `gcp`.
+1. Click on the `Compute Engine` tab in the sidebar on the homepage of GCP.

-2. Click the `Create instance` button.
+2. Click the `Create Instance` button.
 You will see the following image below.

     <figure markdown>
     ![Image](../figures/gcp4.PNG){ width="800"  }
     </figure>

-    Give it a meaningful name, and set the location to some location that is closer to where you are (to reduce latency).
+    Give the virtual machine a meaningful name, and set the location to some location that is closer to where you are (to reduce latency, we recommend `europe-west-1`).
 Finally, try to adjust the configuration a bit.
-What two factors are affecting the price of the compute unit?
+Can you find at least two settings that alter the price of the virtual machine?

+    ??? success "Solution"

+        In general, the price of a virtual machine is determined by the class of hardware attached to it.
+Higher class CPUs and GPUs means higher prices.
+Additionally, the amount of memory and disk space also affects the price.
+        Finally, to location of the virtual machine also affects the price.

 3. After figuring this out, create a `e2-medium` instance (leave the rest configured as default).
 Before clicking the `Create` button make sure to check the `Equivalent code` button.
 You should see a very long command that you could have typed in the terminal that would create a VM similar to configuring it through the UI.

-4. Now in a local terminal type:
+4. After creating the virtual machine, in a local terminal type:

     ```bash
     gcloud compute instances list